cram-connect/cram-connect.github.io/index.md

 ![](images/M2/addLocation.jpg)

 ### User Profile
 The user can edit their profile with their information and preferences.
+They are able to edit their name, major, and image.
+In addition, they can choose their favorite study spots and top study spot qualities from a MultiSelectField with lists of the current spots and qualities.
 ![](images/M2/editProfile.jpg)

 ### In the Works: Search
 In the future, the search page will allow each user to filter study spots to find the best study environment.
+The following picture is a mockup.
 ![](images/mockup1/mockup1-searchPage.JPG)

 ### In the Works: Favorites
 Soon, users will be able to view the status of their selected favorite locations.
 We plan to implement a real-time notification feature.
 This will later serve as the Home page for users.
+The following picture is a mockup.
 ![](images/mockup1/mockup1-favorites.jpg)

 ## Developer Guide